sabman/aicasts.com/011-mobilitydb.md

   FOR j IN 1..noDays LOOP
     -- Generate delivery trips excepted on Sunday
     IF date_part('dow', day) <> 0 THEN
+      -- Select a number of destinations between 3 and 7 SELECT random_int(3, 7) INTO noDest;
+      -- initially sset sourceNode to warehouse
+      sourceNode = warehouseNode;

-      -- Update DeliveryTrip and Destinations
+      -- TODO: Update DeliveryTrip and Destinations
     END IF;

     -- update day